 |Breadcrumb||Increasingly specific category links visitors see at the top of a webpage that indicate the categorization pathway or trail a visitor followed to the current page.
 An example breadcrumb trail is Home > Clothing > Mens > Jeans.

-For ideas for experiments that involve breadcrumbs, check out this article for Optimizely X or this article for Optimizely Classic.
+For ideas for experiments that involve breadcrumbs, check out this article.

 |Bucket||Visitors who see a given variation are "bucketed" into that variation.
 Similarly, a visitor can be "bucketed" into an experiment, meaning that the visitor is eligible to see the experiment's variations.
 For an example of how visitor bucketing works, see this page.|